unisonweb/unison/unison-src/transcripts/text-literals.output.md

   lit1 : Text
   lit1 =
+    """
-    "This is a raw text literal.\nIt can start with 3 or more \",\nand is terminated by the same number of quotes.\nNothing is escaped. \\n\n\nThe initial newline, if it exists, is ignored.\n"
+    This is a raw text literal.
+    It can start with 3 or more ", and is terminated by the same number of quotes.
+    Nothing is escaped. \n

+    The initial newline, if it exists, is ignored.
+    """

   lit2 : Text
   lit2 =
+    """"
-    "This is a raw text literal.\nIt can start with 3 or more \",\nand is terminated by the same number of quotes.\nNothing is escaped. \\n\n\nThis doesn't terminate the literal - \"\"\"\n"
+    This is a raw text literal, indented.
+    It can start with 3 or more ", and is terminated by the same number of quotes.
+    Nothing is escaped. \n

+    This doesn't terminate the literal - """
+    """"

 ```